 To avoid excessive expense in collecting and analyzing samples for a contaminant, compromises will sometimes be necessary.
 For instance, suppose that a significance level of 0.05 is to be used; however, the affordable sample size may be expected to yield a test with power of only 0.40 at some specified parameter value chosen to have practical significance (see Section 5.2.3).
-One possible way that compromise may be made in such a situation is to relax the significance level, for instance, using $\alpha=0.10,\,0.15,\,$ or 0.20.
+One possible way that compromise may be made in such a situation is to relax the significance level, for instance, using $\alpha = 0.10$ , 0.15, or 0.20.
 By relaxing this false rejection rate, a higher power (i.e., a lower false acceptance rate $\beta$ ) can be achieved.
-An argument can be made, for example, that one should develop sampling plans and determine sample sizes in such a way that both the false rejection and false acceptance errors are treated simultaneously and in a balanced manner (for example, designing to achieve $\alpha=\beta=0.15$ ) instead of using the traditional approach of fixing the false rejection error rate at 0.05 or 0.01 and letting $\beta$ be determined by the sample size.
-This approach of treating the false rejection and false acceptance errors simultaneously is taken in the DQO Process and it is recommended that several different scenarios of $\alpha$ and $\beta$ be investigated before a decision on specific values for $\alpha$ and $\beta$ are selected.
+An argument can be made, for example, that one should develop sampling plans and determine sample sizes in such a way that both the false rejection and false acceptance errors are treated simultaneously and in a balanced manner (for example, designing to achieve $\alpha = \beta = 0.15$ ) instead of using the traditional approach of fixing the false rejection error rate at 0.05 or 0.01 and letting $\beta$ be determined by the sample size.
+This approach of treating the false rejection and false acceptance errors of $\alpha$ and $\beta$ be investigated before a decision on specific values for $\alpha$ and $\beta$ are selected.